Mary Lyon Medal

 Call for Nominations

 Nominations are now being invited for the 2022 Mary Lyon Medal.
 To make a nomination, please confirm that your candidate is willing to be nominated, then forward a two-page CV of the candidate, together with a list of their ten most important publications, plus a one-page letter of recommendation outlining why you feel their contributions to the field have been outstanding.
-These documents must be submitted electronically to the Honorary Secretary of the Society, Kay Boulton by Friday 23rd April 2021.
+These documents must be submitted electronically to theteam@Genetics.org.uk by Friday 30th April 2021.

 Mary Frances Lyon was born in Norwich, England in 1925 to Clifford James Lyon and Louise Frances Lyon (nee Kirby).
 Mary received a grammar school education and recalls a set of books on wild flowers, birds and trees that she won in an essay writing competition, which sparked her interest in biology at a young age.
 She went on to read zoology, physiology and biochemistry at Girton College, Cambridge in 1943.
 At Girton, Mary was named the Sophia Adelaide Turle Scholar (1944) and received the Gertrude Gwendolen Crewdson Prize (1945).
 During her time at Girton, the fascinating advances in experimental embryology of the 1930’s caught Mary’s attention; she was also much influenced by the writings of C. H. Waddington which included his books on genetics.
 It seemed to her that genes must underlie all embryological development.
 This was a relatively new idea at the time, genetics not even being taught as a degree subject.